prafulpatel16/aws-order-proccessing-system/README.md

 ![alt text](images1/log4.png)

-## frontend-ci.yml
-## Frontend CI Pipeline
+# 🛠️ Frontend CI Pipeline

-This GitHub Actions workflow automates the build and deployment process for the frontend of the order processing system.
-It runs on every push to the `master` branch, deploying the built artifacts to an S3 bucket.
+This **GitHub Actions** workflow automates the build and deployment process for the frontend of the order processing system.
+It triggers on every push to the `master` branch, deploying the built artifacts to an S3 bucket.

-### Workflow Configuration
+## Workflow Configuration

 ```yaml
 name: Frontend CI Pipeline